Karl Jaspers Forum, Target Article 16, 16 March 1999

 factors".
 In this quotation from V. V. Raman, I have omitted

-Moses and Jesus for the reason of their doubtful existence,
+Moses and Jesus for the reason of their mythical existence,

 and replaced the words "explained simply" with only "explained",